Are you a fan of November!?! or is November homeschooling proving to be quite the challenge?

 - December Homeschooling

 I’m sure you’ll find seasonal encouragement and inspiration in each of these posts!

-Let me know if there are other ways that you and your family celebrate November.
+Let me know if there are other ways that you and your family focus on appreciation during the month of November.
 I’d love to know!